Efficient validation of Boson Sampling from binned photon-number distributions: Formalism

 We consider the partition of $\mathcal{M}=\{1,2,\dots, m\}$ into $\sizeparti$ non-empty and mutually disjoint subsets $\setparti_z\subset \mathcal{M}$ with $z\in \{1,\dots,\sizeparti\}$.
 If the photon configuration at the output of a boson sampler is $\vect{s}= (s_1, s_2, \dots, s_m)$, the way photons distribute in this partition denoted as $\parti=\{\setparti_1,\dots,\setparti_\sizeparti\}$ is fully defined by a vector $\vect{k}$ of dimension $\sizeparti$, whose components are given by

 We are interested in computing the probabilities $P(\vect{k})$ of observing the different possible photon number configurations in this partition.
-In this Section, we show a classical algorithm that, for an experiment with $n$ input photons, efficiently estimates the probabilities $P(\vect{k})$ up to $1/\text{poly}(n)$ additive errors, given some theoretical model for the experiment which may include partial distinguishability between the photons as well as losses.
+In this section, we show a classical algorithm that, for an experiment with $n$ input photons and constant number of subsets $K$, estimates the probabilities $P(\vect{k})$ up to total variation distance $\beta$ in polynomial time $O(n^{2K+2}\log(n) \beta^{-2})$, given some theoretical model for the experiment which may include partial distinguishability between the photons as well as losses.
 Our derivation is based on the approximation of the characteristic function of the distribution $P(\vect{k})$ and is inspired by a result of Arkhipov for approximating linear statistics of ideal boson samplers \cite{alexnotes}.
 The main idea we use is that this characteristic function can be interpreted as a probability amplitude of a virtual interferometric process, as depicted in Fig.~\ref{fig:scheme_verification}, and thus it can be approximated via Gurvits randomized algorithm for permanent approximation \cite{bosonsampling}.